chatchai20/Online-Threat-Message-Classification-on-X-Twitter-Using-Machine-Learning-and-NLP/README.md

-# Detection and Classification of Online Threat Messages on X (Twitter) Using Machine Learning and NLP
+# Online Threat Message Classification on X (Twitter) Using Machine Learning and NLP

 ## Overview
 This project aims to detect and classify online threat messages on X (Twitter) using Machine Learning and Natural Language Processing techniques.